20tab/UnrealEnginePython/docs/sequencer_API.md

 seq.sequencer_changed(True)
 ```

-the boolean argument (if true) move the editor focus to the sequencer
+the boolean argument (if True) move the editor focus to the sequencer

 Example
 -------